tuturto/pyherc/doc/manual/source/items.rst

 ---------------
 From the Tome of Um'bano:

-  *The whip of Ashmque is horrendous weapon.
-Thong of the whip is made of blackened links of steel and eternal flame is burning around it.
+  *The whip of Ashmque is a horrendous weapon.
+Thong of the whip is made of blackened links of steel and an eternal flame is burning around it.
 Only the strongest of men can even try to wield it because of the heavy construction.
   It is said that the whip of Ashmque was forged at the dawn of ages by demon smith Ashmque.*